sumittttpaul/Geco/README.md

 ## Pages

-These portfolio contains four sections :-
+These website contains four sections :-

 ```bash
 index.html is for home page one